 - Trees Are Good.
 Created by the International Society of Agriculture to provide the general public with quality tree care information.

-Prepared by William Elmendorf, assistant professor of urban and community forestry, Vincent J. Cotrone, northeast extension urban forester, and Bill Taylor, systems forester, PPL Electric Utilities
+Prepared by William Elmendorf, associate professor of urban and community forestry, Vincent J. Cotrone, extension urban forester, and Bill Taylor, systems forester, PPL Electric Utilities

 This fact sheet was prepared with guidance from the Pennsylvania Community Forests and support from the Pennsylvania DCNR Bureau of Forestry.
 For more information, contact the Pennsylvania Urban and Community Forestry Program, The Pennsylvania State University, 334 Forest Resources Building, University Park, PA 16802; 814-863-7941.